Bill's Ranch House

-Bill’s Ranch House is located in the far southeast corner of the Frisco Historic Park & Museum at the corner of 2nd Avenue and Granite Street in Frisco, Colorado.
-Built in 1892 by Jane and John Thomas, Welsh immigrants who relocated to Frisco from Georgetown in 1887.
-This historic structure was originally located in the popular Bill’s Ranch Neighborhood of Frisco and served as the primary residence for the Thomas family as they managed their large cattle ranch.
-In 1930 the Thomas family was “long on land, but short on neighbors.”
+Bill’s Ranch House is located in the far southeast corner of the Frisco Historic Park & Museum.
+It was built in 1892, by Jane and John Thomas, who were Welsh immigrants that relocated to Frisco from Georgetown in 1887.
+This historic structure was originally located in the Bill’s Ranch neighborhood of Frisco, and served as the primary residence for the Thomas family as they managed their large cattle ranch.
+In 1930, the Thomas family was “long on land, but short on neighbors.”
 The family’s eldest son, Bill Thomas, invited reputable individuals plucked from the Denver society pages to claim a free parcel of land on his ranch for their summer cabins.
-Six families took Bill up on his offer, and with that, the dwindling population of Frisco in the early 1930s began to grow again.
+Six families took Bill up on his offer, and with that, the dwindling population of Frisco in the early 1930's began to grow again.

 Backstory and Context

 The Thomas Ranch was established in 1910 as a cattle farm, after Jane Thomas was granted a homestead deed for 145-acres along the base of Mount Royal.
 By 1930, the population of Frisco was deflated, leaving the Thomas family without any patrons to buy their milk and cream.
-Bill Thomas, Jane’s eldest son, wrote the Mr. Man letter, inviting select people to claim a free plot of land on his ranch, so long as they committed to building a cabin within one year.
+Bill Thomas wrote the Mr. Man letter, inviting select people to claim a free plot of land on his ranch, so long as they committed to building a cabin within one year.
 The only person to respond to the letter was Reverend Bob Dexheimer, who brought his family and a few others from his congregation.
-Their venture from Denver resulted in five cabins being constructed to established the modern day Bill’s Ranch community.
+Their venture from Denver resulted in five cabins being constructed, which established the modern day Bill’s Ranch community.
 Albeit small, this was the start to Frisco’s resurgence.

-The first lots were developed by Reverend Dexheimer and his family, the Maddy family, and the Ninneman family in the northwest corner of the ranch in 1931.The Niemoth family cabin and McKee cabin were constructed a few months later.
+The first lots were developed by Reverend Dexheimer and his family, the Maddy family, and the Ninneman family, in the northwest corner of the ranch, 1931.The Niemoth cabin and McKee cabin were constructed a few months later.
 The Maddy Cabin still stands today and is in excellent condition for its age.
-Sadly, the Dexheimer Cabin did not survive and was torn down in 2012.
-The Ninneman Cabin also remains but is obscured from view by a large, modern home.
-When the Niemoth cabin was relocated in 1995 to the Frisco Historic Park & Museum it was restored by the former Frisco Historical Society.
+Sadly, the Dexheimer Cabin did not survive the times, and was torn down in 2012.
+The Ninneman Cabin also remains, but is obscured from view by a large, modern home.
+When the Niemoth cabin was relocated in 1995 to the Frisco Historic Park & Museum, it was restored by the former Frisco Historical Society.
 The McKee Cabin, often known as Mac’s Shack, was demolished to make way for new construction, but materials from the original structure were used to build a new garage.
 Only Mac’s fishing shack remains in its original location along the banks of Miner’s Creek.

 Bill’s Ranch House was moved from its place at the base of Mount Royal to the Frisco Historic Park & Museum in 1982.
 The relocation of Bill’s Ranch House gave new life to the worn and weathered structure that fell into disrepair after Bill Thomas' death in 1952.
 Bill’s Ranch House is now home to exhibits on the Thomas’ family’s ranch and shares the story of Frisco's adult pastimes.